-10 Things to Know before Renting a Property in Madrid
+10 Things to know before renting a property in Madrid

-Classic real estate agencies work for the landlord, to find him a tenant.
-However, although the services are for the landlord, many charge these services to the tenant: between 1 month’s rent or 100 € when moving in.
+Classic real estate agencies work to help landlords find tenants.
+However, although the services are for the landlord, many bill these services to the tenant.
+They range from 100€ to one month’s rent.
 Yes, you heard it – they do nothing for you, but they do charge you.
-That is because there is a lack of quality rental apartments in Madrid and agencies can leverage this negotiation position still.
-It is changing slowly though.
+That is because there is a lack of quality rental apartments in Madrid and agencies leverage this as much as possible.

 4. Think about the noise level at night

-9. Who pays for what maintenance?
+9. Who pays for maintenance?

 The landlord is obligated, at all times, to maintain the property in a habitable condition.

 However, the tenant is responsible for repairing any damage they cause to the apartment.
 This includes regular wear and tear.
 If the tenant doesn’t make these repairs, the landlord can do so at the tenant’s expense.

 10. Get a pro to check your contract before renting a property in Madrid

 Get your contract translated, read it carefully and clarify every ambiguous point with your potential landlord.
 Make sure to review the inventory (if you are renting a furnished apartment).
 Detail, in writing, any and all damage you see in the flat.
 Take photos and send an updated version of the inventory to the landlord.